-WARNINGS AND PRECAUTIONS 5.1 Myelosuppression
+5 WARNINGS AND PRECAUTIONS 5.1 Myelosuppression

 Myelosuppression (including anemia, leukopenia, pancytopenia, and thrombocytopenia) has been reported in patients receiving linezolid.
 In cases where the outcome is known, when linezolid was discontinued, the affected hematologic parameters have risen toward pretreatment levels.
-Thrombocytopenia has been reported more often in patients with severe renal impairment, whether or not on dialysis, and in patients with moderate to severe hepatic impairment.
-Complete blood counts should be monitored weekly in patients who receive linezolid, particularly in those who receive linezolid for longer than two weeks, those with pre-existing myelosuppression, those with severe renal impairment or moderate to severe hepatic impairment, those receiving concomitant drugs that produce bone marrow suppression, or those with a chronic infection who have received previous or concomitant antibacterial drug therapy.
-Discontinuation of therapy with linezolid should be considered in patients who develop or have worsening myelosuppression [see Adverse Reactions (6.2)].

-5.2 Peripheral and Optic Neuropathy

-Peripheral and optic neuropathies have been reported in patients treated with linezolid, primarily in those patients treated for longer than the maximum recommended duration of 28 days.
+Complete blood counts $should \ be \ monitored \ weekly \ in \ patients \ who \ receive \ linezolid, \ particularly \ in \ those \ who \ receive \ linezolid \ for \ longer \ than \ two \ weeks, \ those \ with \ pre-existing \ pre-existin$ myelosuppression, those receiving concomitant drugs that produce bone marrow suppression, or those with a chronic infection who have received previous or concomitant antibacterial drug therapy.
+Discontinuation of therapy with linezolid should be considered in patients who develop or have worsening 5.2 Peripheral and Optic Neuropathy Peripheral and optic neuropathies have been reported in patients treated with linezolid, primarily in those patients treated for longer than the maximum recommended duration of 28 days.
 In cases of optic neuropathy that progressed to loss of vision, patients were treated for extended periods beyond the maximum recommended duration.
 Visual blurring has been reported in some patients treated with linezolid for less than 28 days.
 Peripheral and optic neuropathy has also been reported in children.

 If patients experience symptoms of visual impairment, such as changes in visual acuity, changes in color vision, blurred vision, or visual field defect, prompt ophthalmic evaluation is recommended.
-Visual function should be monitored in all patients taking linezolid for extended periods ( $\geq$ 3 months) and in all patients reporting new visual symptoms regardless of length of therapy with linezolid.
+Visual function should be monitored in all patients taking linearid for extended periods (≥ 3 months) and in all patients reporting new visual symptoms regardless of length of therapy with linearid.
 If peripheral or optic neuropathy occurs, the continued use of linezolid in these patients should be weighed against the potential risks.